My case does not go all the way into my die. What do I do?

 The best way to use our dies is with an Arbor Press.
 You can buy these from any of our dealers.
 Some 7/8ths presses have a spot that acts like an Arbor Press and that will work as well.

 Although you may use a mallet with our bullet seater and neck die, it is not our recommended method.
+Our Full Length Bushing Type Dies are designed for a 7/8ths press and will fit most available brands.

 Can your products be used easily at the shooting range?